presnick/ProgramsInformationPeople/_sources/UsingRESTAPIs/flickr.rst

 .. note:

-    If any of that code is puzzling, try uncommenting some of the print statements that are also included.
+    If any of that code is puzzling, try adding some print statements or breaking down the complex expressions into a series of shorter statements.